 - The villain of the Victorian-era Show Within a Show in Show Boat, "The Parson's Bride".

 - Spoofed in Gilbert and Sullivan's Ruddigore (1887).
 The baronet of Ruddigore is required, due to an ancestral curse, to commit a single evil deed daily.
-When the leading man, Robin Oakapple, is exposed to secretly be Sir Ruthven Murgatroyd, the true heir to the seat of Ruddigore, he exits and then returns, as traditionally portrayed with the moustache and top hat.
-Similarly, his servant Old Adam spontaneously acquires a hump.
+When the leading man, Robin Oakapple, is exposed to secretly be Sir Ruthven Murgatroyd, the true heir to the seat of Ruddigore, he exits and then returns, as traditionally portrayed with the mustache and top hat.
+Similarly, his servant Old Adam spontaneously acquires a hump and changes his name to the more suitably-villainous Gideon Crawle.

 - One of the deceased "bad baronets" was actually named Sir Jasper.